taobojlen/django-zeal/README.md

 > [!WARNING]
 > You probably don't want to run zeal in production:
 > there is significant overhead to detecting N+1s, and my benchmarks show that it
-> can make your code between 2.5x - 7x slower.
+> can make your code 2.5x slower in some cases.

 ### Celery